-- Avoid using words that help to identify Web Agent in error messages. - When AM is not available, the related error message contains the agent profile name.
-Consider this in your choice of agent profile name. - Configure Agent Debug Level to use the lowest level of logging necessary.
+• Avoid using words that help to identify Web Agent in error messages.

+When AM isn't available, the related error message contains the agent profile name.
+Consider this in your choice of agent profile name.

+• Configure Agent Debug Level to use the lowest level of logging necessary.
 For example, consider logging at the ERROR or WARNING level, instead of TRACE or MESSAGE.